Enigmatic-Smile/docs/webhooks/README.md

 ```

 ### Location
 A `location.status` event is triggered when there are updates from a card network for a Location in a Program.
 In the `test` environment, this webhook triggers three times for each location upon creating a Location, once for each card scheme, with a `location.active` event.
 In the `live` environment, this would trigger whenever a location has synced successfully for a card scheme, with a `location.active` event.
-Or whenever a location has failed syncing for a card scheme, with a `location.failed` event.
+Or whenever a location has failed to sync for a card scheme, with a `location.failed` event.

 ```json
 fileName:location.status